 ACTION: Some criteria will be put in place as to the types of consents that will be brought through to Council in this report, for example where social housing is involved.
-I will continue to include publicly available information only.
+It will continue to include publicly available information only.

-Committee's recommendation

 Councillors Wright / Crown

-That Council:

 a.
 Receives the report.

-Carried